slash4-de/openstack/source/day3.rst

 	a.
 Goto the 'Containers' option under 'Object Store' on the left.

 	b.
-Click Create Container.
+Select the container in which you want to store your object.

 	c.
-Select the container in which you want to store your object.
+Click Upload Object.

 	d.
-Click Upload Object.
+The Upload Object To Container: <name> dialog box appears. ``<name>`` is the name of the container to which you are uploading the object.

 	e.
-The Upload Object To Container: <name> dialog box appears. ``<name>`` is the name of the container to which you are uploading the object.
+Enter a name for the object.

 	f.
-Enter a name for the object.
+Browse to and select the file that you want to upload.

 	g.
-Browse to and select the file that you want to upload.

-	h.
 Click Upload Object.

-You have successfully uploaded an object to the container
+You have successfully uploaded an object to the container.

 Now let's update a container with new fiiles: